peringenotland/NotlandTaraldsen/README.md

-# Rational Pricing of Energy Producers
+# A Real Options-Based Valuation Framework for Renewable Energy Companies

 A code repository for a Master's Thesis in Financial Engineering.